 Just as piety informed Henry’s character, it was also the most important expression of his kingship.
 His charity was legendary even among his contemporaries.
 He fed between 150 and 500 paupers every day, thousands for special occasions.
 More than 100,000 were fed in memory of his beloved sister Isabella, with 4,000 of them alone crammed into the great hall at Westminster.
 He also distributed shoes, clothing and washed the feet of the poor in the spirit of Jesus Christ.
 The king even had a great silver basin constructed so he could get in there with them, ‘a beautiful indication of their shared brotherhood’, says Carpenter.

 The thirteenth century was a time of great repression against the Jews.
 Henry seems to have shied away from the tougher measures enacted by Louis IX of France, preferring conversion instead.
 The special home he set up for converts stood on the grounds of today’s King’s College London, where Carpenter has taught for as long as he has worked on this biography.
 Henry siphoned off their wealth with little regard to the ripple effect it had, and he was personally involved in the case of the Lincoln Jews who were executed after being accused of crucifying a Christian boy.
 He acted from the best of motives, says Carpenter, but his actions made him the first European monarch to sanction belief in such crucifixions.
-It’s a damning pronouncement to make in our own judgemental age, and also a bit unfair because he does not identify William Marshal as the person who ordered the Jews to start wearing badges on their outer garments in 1218.
+This is not entirely true.
+In 1182 Philip II of France used a similar case of ‘blood libel’ to expel the Jews of the Ile-de-France.
+Carpenter also neglects to mention that as regent in 1218 William Marshal ordered the Jews to start wearing badges on their outer garments.
 Carpenter only says that the order, the first of its kind in Europe, came from the minority government.

 Henry’s legacy is safest in what is undeniably his greatest achievement, the rebuilding of Westminster Abbey.
 He had already been on the throne for nearly 30 years when he began the undertaking in 1245.
 His reasons were manifold, not least because, as a natural born aesthete, he liked this sort of stuff, but he also wanted a coronation church, royal chapel, royal mausoleum and shrine for a national saint all in one.
 It was meant to be a political statement as well, both to the French, who were unable to manage their own all-in-one factor, and to his own barons, who were determined to increase the power of parliament at the expense of the crown.
 The abbey would be a reminder to all and sundry that the Plantagenets were far from finished.